PelMRK/Complex-Investing/README.md

 As a result, I get a lot of ratios and target prices for companies (these data are then used by me in another document for calculations)

-"tickers.py" checks if new tickers have appeared on the exchange \n "main.py" parses information, "bots"
+"tickers.py" checks if new tickers have appeared on the exchange

+"main.py" parses information, "bots" imitate user actions to collect data